 Sernova Corp. is a Canadian-based, health sciences company focused on commercializing medical technologies.
 Sernova is currently developing a platform technology for a number of serious disease indications, starting with a novel treatment for insulin-dependent diabetes, using the Cell Pouch SystemTM, a medical device for transplantation and long-term support of therapeutic cells and its patented SertolinTM cell technology which provides local immune protection of therapeutic cells.
-The Company is focused on the manufacture and clinical evaluation of the Cell PouchTM for insulindependent diabetes.
+The Company is primarily focused on clinical development of the Cell PouchTM for insulin-dependent diabetes.
+The Company is also developing its local immune protection technology and other indications for the Cell PouchTM.